Leo3418/leo3418.github.io/collections/_posts/en/2020-11-20-gentoo-hands-on.md

 - I wished to use the latest stable kernel (5.9) instead of the latest LTS kernel (5.4) Gentoo would install by default.
 To do this, I had to define a rule in `/etc/portage/package.accept_keywords` to use latest kernel versions that were not marked as stable by Gentoo.
-Because I was using Btrfs, the file system tools `btrfs-progs` should be on the latest version too in order to [use bleeding-edge Btrfs features offered by the latest kernel][btrfs-progs].
+It is advisable to ensure the Linux kernel headers package `sys-kernel/linux-headers` is on the latest version in companion, too.
+Because I was using Btrfs, the file system tools `btrfs-progs` should be on the latest version as well in order to [use bleeding-edge Btrfs features offered by the latest kernel][btrfs-progs].

   ```
   # /etc/portage/package.accept_keywords